tatey/aviary/README.md

 # Aviary

-Aviary generates a static photo gallery from Twitter hashtags.
+Aviary generates a static photo gallery using Twitter hashtags.

 Twitter is a fantastic resource for discovering photos of events as they unfold.
 Searching by hastag means you have to do the filtering.
 Commentary and relinking drown new and interesting photos.
 In the days the water rose during the 2011 Brisbane floods I wished there was a way to see all the photos without the noise.
 Now there is.